-Rule 4.
-For dynamic reasons, one should avoid locating a temperature sensor in a region with a small temperature change from one stage to the next (avoid "flat" temperature profile).
-This is because the initial dynamic temperature response is proportional to the temperature difference between neighbouring stages

-(Rademaker et al, 1975, p.
-420) (Hori and Skogestad, 2006).
-If temperature is controlled in a constant temperature region, then this will result in an effective time delay in the response and fast closed-loop control is not possible.
+4. For dynamic reasons, one should avoid locating a temperature sensor in a region with a small temperature change from one stage to the next (avoid "flat" temperature profile).
+This is because the initial dynamic temperature response is directly given by the difference in neighbouring stage temperatures (Rademaker et al, 1975, p.
+420) (Hori and Skogestad, 2006), and tight control will not be possible where the temperature changes are small.